 1. TIME OF REGISTRATION.
-In the fall term of 1940, freshmen and transfer students will begin registration Manday, Sept.
-23 at 10:00 a. m.
-Former students will register Friday and Saturday, Sept.
-27 and 28.
+In the fall term of 1941, freshmen and transfer students will begin registration Monday, Sept.
+22, at 9:00 a. m.
+Former students will register Thursday and Friday, Sept.
+25 and 26.

 2. DROPPING A SUBJECT, OR CHANGES IN REGISTRATION.
 No changes in classification are permitted unless authorized by the student's class adviser or dean, and the registrar.
 A student cannot drop a subject except upon a written recommendation of the head of the department concerned and the approval of his adviser.
-In case such permission is granted and the subject is dropped before the close of the first four weeks (five weeks for the first term of attendance at college) of the term, no grade will be reported; after that time a grade of "F" will be reported in the subject, except in the case of illness when the grade of "Inc." or "N" (no grade), will be recommended.
+In case such permission is granted and the subject is dropped before the close of the first four weeks (five weeks for the first term of attendance at college) of the term, no grade will be reported: after that time a grade of "F" will be reported in the subject, except in case of illness when the grade of "Inc." or "N" (no grade) will be recommended.
 Attendance in the class should be continued until the drop has been recorded by the Registrar.